 In reply to xuji zhao:

-If my post answers your question, please click on "Verify Answer" button to benefit others who have the same issue.
+If my post answers your question, please click on "This Resolved my issue" button to benefit others who have the same issue.

 In reply to YiKai Chen:

 In reply to TER:

 Could you give some details about data rate limitation ?
 It is characterized only at 50kbps maximum, and errata indicates that it supports up to 100kbps, much less than the 4mbps expected in maximum.